Information and resources from a selection of past workshops are here. For details on upcoming workshops see events page

 Growing media workshop: looking at advances in sustainable and conservation options, Sept 2018

-Around 30 National Collection holders and PH members attended a Growing Media Workshop at RHS Wisley in September.
+Around 30 National Collection holders and PH members attended a Growing Media Workshop at RHS Wisley.

 Jim Marshall and Paul Alexander organised the workshop to focus exclusively on growing media and the issues surrounding the industry today, including the use of and alternatives for peat based growing media.
 The workshop looked at questions surrounding the industry, legislation planned for 2020, sustainable options, the history of the industry, and research by RHS Science.